This Privacy Notice is effective from 29 July 2021.

 We use a number of third parties to provide us with services which are necessary to run our business or to assist us with running our business and who process your information for us on our behalf.
 These include the following:

-Our third party service providers are all located in England and/or Ireland.
+Our third party service providers are all located in England and/or Ireland and Wales.

 Your information will be shared with these service providers where necessary to provide you with the service you have requested, whether that is accessing our website or ordering services from us.